Junior Eurovision Song Contest 2015: Bidding phase

 On 26 January 2015, it was announced that Bulgaria had been chosen to host the 2015 edition, which took place on 21 November 2015.
 It was the first time that the nation organised any Eurovision event.
+Two venues in Sofia – Hall 1 of the National Palace of Culture and Arena Armeets – were considered and visited by EBU officials, including executive supervisor Vladislav Yakovlev, in February 2015.
 In March 2015, it was confirmed that Sofia would be the host city, with the Arena Armeec being the host venue.